LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 Is the gas left in the tanks enough to get through the next winter too?
 That could be a problem.
 Analysts have been saying since the start of the crisis last year that the difficult year was not going to be 2022, which was bad enough, but the winter of 2023.

-Europe typically needs around 470bcm of gas a year which accounts for almost a quarter (22%) of its total energy consumption, of which between 30-40% used to come from Russia.
+Europe typically requires around 470 bcm of gas a year, which accounts for almost a quarter (22%) of its total energy consumption, of which between 30-40% used to come from Russia.

 But the Russian share in the energy mix has just dropped dramatically.
-In 2021 the EU imported 155bcm of gas from Russia which fell to 100bcm in 2022.
+In 2021 the EU imported 155 bcm of gas from Russia, which fell to 100 bcm in 2022.
 However, remember that Russia was sending the EU gas as normal for the first half of last year.
 It was only in July that Gazprom started having “technical difficulties” before gas flows dropped off to next to nothing after explosions destroyed the two main Nord Stream gas pipelines on September 26.
-This year analysts are expecting gas flows to halve again to only 50-60bcm, almost entirely via Ukraine and Turkey.
+This year analysts are expecting gas flows to halve again to only 50-60 bcm, almost entirely via Ukraine and Turkey.

 As it turned out, Europe has managed to cope well.
 Anticipating a shortage, a raft of measures were rolled out, but the most important is that Europe aggressively bid on the international energy markets to secure huge volumes of LNG.
-A record 136bcm of LNG arrived in Europe last year – almost as much as Russia used to send to Europe.
+A record 136 bcm of LNG arrived in Europe last year – almost as much as Russia used to send to Europe.
 This extra LNG has more than compensated for the missing Russian gas and led to the highest level of gas in storage in January for at least a decade.

 But having full tanks is not enough to avoid another crisis this summer.
 There are still two challenges to overcome this year.

 The first is to refill the tanks ahead of the next heating season.
-Europe’s tanks collectively hold a total of 108bcm of gas, or between a quarter and a fifth of Europe’s total gas needs.
+Europe’s tanks collectively hold a total of 108 bcm of gas, or between a quarter and a fifth of Europe’s total gas needs.
 That seems like a lot, but actually it's only just enough.

 Because of the enormous cost of building pipelines and USG facilities (and the cost of holding gas unused for months at a time) the whole system has been constructed with very little redundancy, which is what makes the weather such an important factor.
 The pipeline system from Russia and elsewhere sends more gas than is needed during the summer, but not enough during the winter.
 The excess gas that arrives in the summer is stored for use during the shortfall in the winter.